 The pool bar in the evening was a must if you wanted to get involved in the entertainment, with quizzes, wine tasting and The Cube being amongst the things you could participate in.

 To the rear of the property was the outside eating area, partially covered to protect from the sun.
 Two pools, one for adults or older children only, whereas the other was more for pool games, and was divided by a wall, with a more shallow side suitable for much smaller children/toddlers.
 Around each of these pools were loungers, so adults could happily watch their children whilst they played.
+If you don’t have all of the gear, consider companies such as Globo Surf, who love all things water.

 I think you can tell from my photographs too, how quiet the resort was, even at full capacity, I would imagine it would never feel crowded.